rbgreenway3rd/my-reads/README.md

 These instructions will guide you through cloning and running MyReads on your local machine.

-##### NOTE:

 <sub>
-This application can be installed/built using npm.</sub>
+This application can be installed/built using npm.
-- <sub>Node Package Manager (npm) is an online repository for the publishing of open-source Node.js projects.</sub>
+  - Node Package Manager (npm) is an online repository for the publishing of open-source Node.js projects.
-- <sub>Node Package Manager can also be used as a command-line utility for package installation, version management, dependency management, and general interactions with repositories.</sub>
+  - Node Package Manager can also be used as a command-line utility for package installation, version management, dependency management, and general interactions with repositories.
-- <sub>For more information about npm, see [What is npm?] (https://nodejs.org/en/knowledge/getting-started/npm/what-is-npm/)</sub>
+  - For more information about npm, see [What is npm?] (https://nodejs.org/en/knowledge/getting-started/npm/what-is-npm/)
-- <sub>Download Node.js [here] (https://nodejs.org/en/download/).
+  - Download Node.js [here] (https://nodejs.org/en/download/).
 </sub>

 ### Installation